rackerlabs/technical-blog/_posts/2016-03-03-Azure-Container-Fix.md

 If you check your Docker version now, it will display Nov 23rd. **Docker Pull** commands will successfully work now.

+I have created an Azure ARM template that uses the custom script extension.
+This will let you provision a Docker host without having to run the command as it is done during provisioning.
+I have the Visual Studio solution which includes the ARM template and PowerShell script [here](https://github.com/jrudley/AzureDockerFix)

 I would imagine that the next release of Windows Server 2016 will have this patched, but until then, please run the following command above.